-Do I need a residence in Austria in order for me to apply at Doctors Without Borders (MSF) Austria?
+Do I need the Austrian citizenship in order to apply at Doctors Without Borders (MSF) Austria?

-Is the Austrian citizenship a requirement for an application at MSF Austria?
+Is the Austrian residency a requirement for an application at MSF Austria?

 I live in a country outside the recruitment area of MSF Austria.
 Where should I send my application?

 If your permanent residency is outside our rercuitment area, you can find out where to apply here!

 At present, the following professionals are needed in our field missions:

 - Doctors specialized in general medicine, internal medicine, paediatrics, gynaecology and obstetrics, emergency care, surgery (general and trauma), anaesthesia, psychiatry, public health and epidemiology.
 (NO vacancies are presently available for field missions in the following areas: ENT, dermatology, urology, ophthalmology, stomatology, neurology.)